warte67/SDOM/docs/progress.md

 - **Standardize the DisplayObject interface for C++ and LUA:**
   - `Label` and `Group` should now be the model for standardization for C++ and LUA
   - Add more comprehensive UnitTests to verify that all C++ and LUA bindings are presnet and functional:
-    - Add `Group` unit tests to validate Lua all property setting and resource resolution.
     - Add `Button` unit tests to validate Lua all property setting, label access, and event listener behavior.
     - Add `Checkbox` unit tests to validate Lua all property setting, label access, and event listener behavior.
     - Add `Frame` unit tests to validate Lua all property setting and icon rendering.